Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Autopatch Troubleshooting

 Now that you are all set up and using Windows Autopatch, what happens now when something goes awry?
-Since Autopatch is a managed service hosted by Microsoft there is not much you can or need to do if things are not working quite as they should.
-At most, you will run into issues with tenant registration or when you are using the Windows Autopatch Readiness Assessment Tool.
-Those issues can be addressed by following the recommendations that Microsoft provides in the error messages.
+Since Autopatch is a managed service hosted by Microsoft, there is not much you can or need to do if things are not working as they should.
+At most, you will run into tenant registration issues when using the Windows Autopatch Readiness Assessment Tool.
+Those issues can be addressed by following Microsoft’s recommendations in the error messages.
 Those errors and possible solutions can be found through Microsoft’s resources.

-Another point during the process where admins may run into issues would be during the Device Registration phase.
-There are many variables that come into play when registering devices.
-Microsoft has Pre/Post Device Registration Checks to verify that all registered devices meet the minimum requirements and prerequisites prior to and after being registered with the service.
-If any of these checks fail, then the device will be placed in a Not Ready state until the issue can be addressed by an admin.
+Another point during the process where admins may run into issues is during the Device Registration phase.
+Many variables come into play when registering devices.
+Microsoft has pre/Post Device Registration Checks to verify that all registered devices meet the minimum requirements and prerequisites before and after being registered with the service.
+If any of these checks fail, then the device will be placed in a Not Ready state until an admin can address the issue.

 Devices registered with the service check in every 24 hours and will determine the Health of the device using the following post checks: